John Laing Group: History

-The business can trace its roots back to 1848 when James Laing (born in 1816), along with his wife Ann Graham, and some employees whom they had hired, built a house on a plot of land that they had bought for £30 in Cumberland.
+The business can trace its roots back to 1848, when James Laing (born in 1816), along with his wife, Ann Graham, and some employees they had hired, built a house on a plot of land they had bought for £30 in Cumberland.
 The £150 proceeds from the first house financed the building of the next two houses on the same plot of land, one of which (Caldew House in Sebergham) was kept by the Laing family to live in.
 Both the family and the business later moved near Carlisle.

-When James Laing died in 1882, his son, John Laing (born in 1842) took over the running of the company.
-John began to undertake larger contracts, but opted to confine the business' activities to the Carlisle area.
+When James Laing died in 1882, his son, John Laing (born in 1842), took over the company.
+John began to undertake larger contracts, but opted to confine the business's activities to the Carlisle area.
 John's son, John William Laing, (born in 1879) was working for the business before he was 20 years old, and so it became John Laing & Son.
 By 1910, John William Laing was running the business.
-More employees were recruited and larger projects were undertaken, including factory construction.
+More employees were recruited, and larger projects were undertaken, including factory construction.
 During 1920, the firm became a limited company, and two years later moved its headquarters to a 13 acre site at Mill Hill in north-west London.
 During World War II, the company was one of the contractors involved in building the Mulberry harbour units.
-Its activities during the conflict, as well in the immediate years of reconstruction following it, greatly bolstered the company's reputation.
+Its activities during the conflict, as well as in the immediate years of reconstruction following it, greatly bolstered the company's reputation.

-During 1950, William Kirby Laing and John Maurice Laing, the fifth generation of the founding family, joined the company.
-John Laing & Sons was listed for the first time on the London Stock Exchange in January 1953; at the time, the Laing family along with its trusts and charities held the majority of the shares.
-John William Laing became the chairman while his sons became joint managing directors.
+In 1950, William Kirby Laing and John Maurice Laing, the fifth generation of the founding family, joined the company.
+John Laing & Sons was listed for the first time on the London Stock Exchange in January 1953; at the time, the Laing family, along with its trusts and charities, held the majority of the shares.
+John William Laing became the chairman, while his sons became joint managing directors.
 By this time, the number of employees was around 10,000, and every site had a quality supervisor.
 John William Laing retired in 1957.
 During 1964, the company acquired the rival civil engineering business Holloway Brothers.